rithikrice/VidEmbed-Video-Data-Embedding-Algorithm/README.md

 - **Secure Communication**: Hide sensitive information within video files for secure transfer.
 - **Data Storage**: Store small amounts of data within videos without risk of it being easily extracted or stolen.

-**Easy to use the scripts, just clone and get started after having th required packages installed.**
+**Easy to use the scripts, just clone and get started after having the required packages installed.**

 ## Disclaimer:
 **This project is for educational purpose.
 I do not endorse or support any illicit use of the algorithm.
 Please use responsibly and ethically.**